Custom item types

 """

-Return a statedict that describes the actual state of this item
+Return a dict describing the actual state of this item on

 """